NickZward/Personal-Projects/The Pizza Project/README.md

 # Project 4: The Pizza Project:
-I got a task from a fictional person named Ben.
-Ben is opening a new pizzeria in his town.
-It won't be a dine in.
-Just a delivery and take out restaurant.
-He has given me a project brief.
-The first part is to design and build a relational database for his business that will allow him to store all the important data the business collects and generates.
-This will in turn help Ben monitor business performance in dashboards.
-The main areas of focus are orders, stock control and staff.
+As a data analyst, I was approached by a client named Ben who is planning to start a new pizza delivery and take-out restaurant in his town.
+He requested me to design and build a relational database that will enable him to store and manage all the critical data related to his business operations.
+The objective of the project is to help Ben monitor the performance of his business through insightful dashboards.
+The key areas of focus for the database are orders, stock control, and staff management.
+The database will serve as a valuable tool for Ben to make data-driven decisions and ensure the success of his business.

-During this project I wanted to do more than just write queries and extract data.
-This project includes creating a relational SQL databse, writing SQL queries to create the data sources for a dashboard & building 3 different dashboards using Google Looker.

-This dataset wil consist of an order data table, a customers table, an address table, an item table, an ingridient table, a recipe table, an inventory table, a shift table, a staff table and a rota table.
+As part of the project, I went beyond just writing queries and extracting data.
+I also created three different dashboards using Google Looker, which allowed me to visualize and present data in a user-friendly way.

 The different tables and the relationship between them have been drawn using QuickDBD.
 After connecting all the tables, the relational SQL database will look like this: